 If you are visiting Puerto Vallarta for the first time, you should definitely check out “Old Town”, or also called, the “Romantic Zone”.
 This is where you will find so many super chill bars and restaurants, many of them packed with Americans and Canadians.
 You might feel a little at home here and meet some new friends.

 I hope this helped convince you to visit Puerto Vallarta!
-Like I said, I LOVE this place, it is my second home and I can almost guarantee you will fall in love with it too.
+As I said, I LOVE this place, it is my second home and I can almost guarantee you will fall in love with it too.

 Is there anything that you would like to know more about?
 Let me know by commenting below!
 I love talking about Vallarta, so don’t be afraid to ask me anything!